-To log the insertion of USB mass storage devices and the application starts and ends, use Session Recording Version 1811 or later.
+To log the insertion of USB mass storage devices and the application starts and ends, upgrade the Session Recording Administration components (Session Recording Database, Session Recording Server, and Session Recording Policy Console) and the Session Recording Agent to Version 1811 or later.

-To log file operation events and web browsing activities, use Session Recording Version 1903 or later.
+To log file operation events and web browsing activities, upgrade the Session Recording Administration components (Session Recording Database, Session Recording Server, and Session Recording Policy Console) and the Session Recording Agent to Version 1903 or later.